Polka-pol/driver-crud-distance-calculation-system/docs/ROLES.md

 If you introduce a new staff role or change permissions:

-- Update all route protections in `api/index.php` where `Auth::protect([...])` is called.
+- Update all route protections in `api/index.php` where `HybridAuth::protect([...])` is called.
-- Update any inline checks in controllers using `Auth::getCurrentUser()`.
+- Update any inline checks in controllers using `HybridAuth::getCurrentUser()`.
 - Update frontend UI gating where `user.role` controls visibility.
-- Update Firebase rules if the new role should apply to mobile data access.
-- Ensure the `users.role` column contains the new value and that login tokens include it.
+- Ensure Supabase user metadata/claims carries the role and is validated consistently.

 ### Error Handling and Security Notes